rbilter/glove-and-mitten/series-bible.md

 ## Series Overview

 **Title**: "The Adventures of Glove and Mitten"
-**Format**: 3-5 panel comic strip episodes for YouTube
+**Format**: Multi-panel comic strip episodes for YouTube
 **Genre**: Family-friendly comedy/educational
 **Target Audience**: All ages, focusing on children and families
 **Core Theme**: Friendship, problem-solving, and learning through everyday adventures

-## Main Characters

-### Glove
-**Character Type**: Five-fingered work glove
-**Personality Traits**:
-- Practical and methodical
-- Good at grasping details (literally and figuratively)
-- Sometimes overthinks situations and gets frustrated
-- Can be impatient when Mitten doesn't "get it" quickly
-- The "doer" of the pair

-**Visual Expressions Available**: Angry, Confused, Serious
-**Role**: Often takes the lead in problem-solving situations, sometimes clashing with Mitten's approach

-### Mitten
-**Character Type**: Cozy winter mitten
-**Personality Traits**:
-- Warm-hearted and optimistic
-- Sees the big picture but sometimes misses important details
-- Can be stubborn when they believe they're right
-- Gets defensive when Glove is too critical
-- The "feeler" of the pair

-**Visual Expressions Available**: Angry, Happy, Sad, Sleepy, Surprised
-**Role**: Provides emotional support and different perspectives, sometimes disagreeing with Glove's methods

-## Supporting Characters

-### Character Scope Rules
-- **Main Characters**: Glove and Mitten appear across all sagas and storylines
-- **Supporting Characters**: Saga-specific and only appear within their designated saga world

-### School-Daze Saga Characters
-- **Principal Watch**: Authority figure in school settings
-- **Instructor Beaker**: Educational/science teacher character

-### Mis-Adventures Saga Characters
-- **To be developed**: Supporting characters specific to comedy storylines

-### Universal Characters
-- **Fingers and Hand**: [Based on character files - relationship to main characters across sagas]

-## World Building

-### Saga-Specific Worlds
-Each saga operates as its own contained world with unique supporting characters, while Glove and Mitten bridge all worlds.

-### School-Daze World
-**Primary Settings**:
-- Classrooms with science equipment
-- Principal's office
-- Playground areas
-- School hallways and common areas

-**Supporting Characters**: Principal Watch, Instructor Beaker

-### Mis-Adventures World
-**Primary Settings**: To be developed based on comedy storylines **Supporting Characters**: To be developed
+## Creative Philosophy

+### Character Development Approach
+- Characters should feel authentic and relatable to children's experiences
+- Friendships include real conflicts and disagreements alongside support and fun
+- Growth happens through making mistakes and learning from them
+- Characters have distinct personalities that complement and sometimes clash with each other
+- Supporting characters serve specific narrative purposes within their story worlds

+### Storytelling Principles
+- **Authentic Relationships**: Real friendships include disagreements and working through differences
+- **Educational Integration**: Learning moments feel natural, never forced or preachy
+- **Conflict Resolution**: Characters model healthy ways to handle disagreements
+- **Emotional Intelligence**: Stories acknowledge and validate different emotional responses
+- **Growth Mindset**: Mistakes and challenges are opportunities for learning and development

+## World Building Framework

+### Saga Structure Approach
+- Each saga operates as its own contained world with unique supporting characters
+- Main characters bridge all worlds, providing series continuity
+- Settings should feel familiar and relatable to target audience experiences
+- Environmental storytelling supports character development and plot advancement

+### Setting Development Guidelines
+- Environments should reflect the story's emotional tone
+- Settings can be educational without being classroom-heavy
+- Multiple locations within each saga provide variety and storytelling opportunities
+- Visual consistency within each saga world while allowing for distinct saga identities

 **Tone**: Optimistic, educational, with gentle humor that doesn't mock or demean